daincredibleholg/yawab/readme.txt

 = Will there ever be more options added? =

 Yes, I do have plans on adding more options for this plugin.
-For instance, I plan on adding a page in the WordPress admin panel for you to be able to edit the CSS so the author box can be styled to fit with your theme design. <strike>I also would like to remove some of the default user info (ie: AIM name, etc) and replace those with Twitter, Facebook and Google+</strike> as of version 1.2 this has been done.
+For instance, I plan on adding a page in the WordPress admin panel for you to be able to edit the CSS so the author box can be styled to fit with your theme design.

 = What are the default CSS codes? =